 According to Vinaya sources, if the first bhikshuni ordination is conferred like this, even when not preceded by preliminary shikshamana and brahmacharya ordinations, the bhikshuni ordination is still valid.
 Although the ordaining bhikshus incur a minor infraction, this would be an acceptable price to pay.
 Geshe Rinchen Ngudrup, however, cited other Vinaya sources that allow bhikshus, under certain circumstances, to confer brahmacharya ordination and without incurring a minor infraction.
 From that, he inferred that if such a bhikshu sangha then proceeded to confer bhikshuni ordination, which must follow on the same day as the brahmacharya one, doing so would also not bring upon the bhikshus a minor infraction.

 Some of the Theravada Vinaya masters suggested a variant of this method of re-establishing the Mulasarvastivada bhikshuni ordination, based on a legal procedure followed in the Pali tradition.
-After dual sangha Dharmaguptakaka ordination, the newly ordained Dharmaguptakaka bhikshunis could receive re-ordination as Mulasarvastivada bhikshunis by a Mulasarvastivada strengthening procedure performed by the bhikshu sangha, dalhikamma (Skt. drdhakarma).
-This procedure converts their Dharmaguptakaka vow into an equivalent Mulasarvastivada vow.
+After dual sangha Dharmaguptaka ordination, the newly ordained Dharmaguptaka bhikshunis could receive re-ordination as Mulasarvastivada bhikshunis by a Mulasarvastivada strengthening procedure performed by the bhikshu sangha, dalhikamma (Skt. drdhakarma).
+This procedure converts their Dharmaguptaka vow into an equivalent Mulasarvastivada vow.
 In this way, subsequent dual sangha bhikshuni ordination could be conducted by an assembly of Mulasarvastivada bhikshus and Mulasarvastivada bhikshunis.
-Another suggestion was that senior bhikshunis ordained in Dharmaguptakaka who practiced in the Tibetan tradition could be given the dalhikamma procedure, making them Mulasarvastivadin bhikshunis.
+Another suggestion was that senior bhikshunis ordained in Dharmaguptaka who practiced in the Tibetan tradition could be given the dalhikamma procedure, making them Mulasarvastivadin bhikshunis.
 They would then constitute the bhikshuni sangha in a purely Mulasarvastivadin dual ordination.